-\any other key will be passed the class constructor.
+any other key will be passed the class constructor.

-- -max\retry: the number of times we attempt to start a process, before we abandon and stop the whole watcher. (default: 5) - •controller the zmq entry point (default: 'tcp://127.0.0.1:5555') - •pubsub\endpoint the zmq entry point for the pubsub (default: 'tcp://127.0.0.1:5556') - •stats\endpoint the stats endpoint.
-If not provided, the circusd-stats process will not be launched. (default: None) - •context the zmq context (default: None) - •background If True, the arbiter is launched in a thread in the background (default: False) - •stream\backend the backend that will be used for the streaming process.
+- -max_retry: the number of times we attempt to start a process, before we abandon and stop the whole watcher. (default: 5) - -hooks: callback functions for hooking into the watcher startup and shutdown process. hooks is a dict where each key is the hook name and each value is a 2-tuple with the name of the callable or the callabled itself and a boolean flag indicating if an exception occurring in the hook should not be ignored.
+Possible values for the hook name: before_start, after_start, before_stop, after_stop. - •controller the zmq entry point (default: 'tcp://127.0.0.1:5555') - •pubsub_endpoint the zmq entry point for the pubsub (default: 'tcp://127.0.0.1:5556') - •stats_endpoint the stats endpoint.
+If not provided, the circusd-stats process will not be launched. (default: None) - •context the zmq context (default: None) - •background If True, the arbiter is launched in a thread in the background (default: False) - •stream_backend the backend that will be used for the streaming process.
 Can be thread or gevent.
-When set to gevent you need to have gevent and gevent\zmq installed. (default: thread) - •plugins a list of plugins.
-Each item is a mapping with: - -use Fully qualified name that points to the plugin class - -every other value is passed to the plugin in the config option - •debug If True the arbiter is launched in debug mode (default: False)
+When set to gevent you need to have gevent and gevent_zmq installed. (default: thread) - •plugins a list of plugins.
+Each item is a mapping with: - -use Fully qualified name that points to the plugin class - -every other value is passed to the plugin in the config option - •debug If True the arbiter is launched in debug mode (default: False) - •proc_name the arbiter process name (default: circusd)